geeknik/my-awesome-stars/README.md

 - [lirantal/js-vulns-detector](https://github.com/lirantal/js-vulns-detector) - Inject JS to the DOM to find vulnerable JavaScript libraries
 - [ste-xx/gist-userscript-manager](https://github.com/ste-xx/gist-userscript-manager) - Userscript manager which based on Github Gist
 - [0xedward/neuralyzer](https://github.com/0xedward/neuralyzer) - Chrome extension that wipes your sensitive data on the tab you are currently on
-- [sveltejs/svelte](https://github.com/sveltejs/svelte) - Cybernetically enhanced web apps
+- [sveltejs/svelte](https://github.com/sveltejs/svelte) - web development for the rest of us
 - [jasmine/jasmine](https://github.com/jasmine/jasmine) - Simple JavaScript testing framework for browsers and node.js
 - [murtuzaalisurti/better](https://github.com/murtuzaalisurti/better) - A code reviewer github action powered by AI, ready to be used in your workflow.
 - [zlwaterfield/scramble](https://github.com/zlwaterfield/scramble) - Open-Source Grammarly Alternative